YMCA Camp Cory: Leadership program

 16- to 17-year-olds can participate in a 3-week Counselor-in-Training (CIT) program.
 CITs live for 3 weeks in the leadership village.
 During that time, CITs shadow counselors, learn valuable leadership and childcare skills, and participate in a team-building work project.
 For the second two weeks of the CIT session, the CITs are placed in cabins or in Day Camp, essentially acting as apprentice counselors.
-Exceptional CITs are sometimes invited to remain at camp for the summer as unpaid Interns.
+Exceptional CITs are sometimes invited to remain at camp for the summer as paid Interns.

 Capacity and facilities

 Camp Cory has a capacity of over 220 beds.
 In recent summers, there have been around 1300 camper-weeks registered per summer (this means that one camper registering for three weeks is counted three times).

 Camp Cory's facilities are expansive, including three waterfronts (one for swimming, one for sailing, and one for canoeing & kayaking), a three faced climbing wall with a zip-line, an archery range, an outdoor amphitheatre, tennis courts, open fields for athletics, and outdoor basketball courts.
 Camp Cory also owns a sizable amount of land in Guyanoga, a hamlet north of Branchport, New York, and purchased additional land at the site in 2010.
 A parcel of land, directly to the south and adjacent to the camp, was added in 2014.